Steaua fans

-The term Steaua fans refers to all people who support Steaua Bucuresti, a Romanian sports club with several departments and a Romanian football club respectively.
+The term Steaua fans refers to all people who support FCSB and Steaua București, a Romanian sports club with several departments and a Romanian football club, respectively.

 As Steaua is, judging by performances, the most successful Romanian football team, they enjoy the biggest support among Romanian football fans.
 A survey conducted in 2004 suggested that the Ghencea-based team accounts for approximately 42% of all Romanian football lovers, meaning about five million fans inside and outside Romania's borders.
 This large number of supporters is in large part to the club's outstanding performances, both domestically and internationally.